NaszvadiG/cim-xa/README.md

 This distribution includes zero-compilation, object-oriented data and presentation layers together with Bootstrap 3.0 and many themes, supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Grocery [CRUD], PHPExcel and Zend libraries
-[auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing] and PHPTI for simple painless template inhertiance.
-MongoDB support is included using CodeIgniter active record systax [i.e.: not Idiorm].
+[auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing].
+MongoDB support is included using standard CodeIgniter active record systax [i.e.: not Idiorm].

-This distribution stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Adam Shaw (phpti), Alex Bilbie (MongoDB library) and others.
+This distribution stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Alex Bilbie (MongoDB library) and others.

 Some Useful External Resources
 -----------------